There are various sayings related to diamond, and each of them emphasizes on a single point that diamonds are priceless.

 Earlier the ownership of the diamond was with Harry Winston, American Jeweller.
 It was later mounted on a ring and sold by Sotheby’s at an auction in Geneva in the year 2010.

-One of the most expensive diamonds in the world diamond Graff Pink was purchased at the auction by Laurence Graff, of Graff Diamonds, hence the name Graff Pink.
+One of the most expensive diamond in the world diamond Graff Pink was purchased at the auction by Laurence Graff, of Graff Diamonds, hence the name Graff Pink.

 #11 Prince Diamond